lennysgarage/lennysgarage/README.md

 ## Hi there 👋, I'm Jonathan Marcantonio

-I'm a fourth-year Computer Science student at the University of Toronto Mississauga!
+I'm a Computer Science graduate from the University of Toronto, currently working at Red Hat!

 ### Languages:
 - Go
+- Java
 - JavaScript
 - Python
-- Java
 - C

 <!-- ### What I'm doing these days